 - Carefully rotate the chipper drum to make sure all the knives clear the anvil.

-We invite you to watch the video programs below for visual reference.
+We invite you to watch the video program below for visual reference.
 For more detailed information, charts, and a diagrams please consult an operator’s manual.